Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions: Abstract

 \section{Abstract}

-We study finite numbers of neutrons in a harmonic trap at the unitary limit.
-Two very different types of neutron-neutron interactions are applied, namely, the meson-theoretic CD-Bonn potential and hard-core square-well interactions, all tuned to posses infinite scattering length.
-The potentials are renormalized to equivalent, scattering-length preserving low-momentum potentials, $V_{{\rm low}-k}$, with which the particle-particle hole-hole ring diagrams are summed to all orders to yield the ground-state energy $E_0$ of the finite neutron systems.
-We find the ratio $E_0/E_0^{\rm free}$ (where $E_0^{\rm free}$ denotes the ground-state energy of the corresponding non-interacting system) to be remarkably independent from variations of the harmonic trap parameter, the number of neutrons, the decimation momentum $\Lambda$ of $V_{{\rm low}-k}$, and the choice of the unitarity potential.
-Our results support a special virial linear scaling relation.
+We study systems of finite-number neutrons in a harmonic trap at the unitary limit.
+Two very different types of neutron-neutron interactions are applied, namely, the meson-theoretic CD-Bonn potential and hard-core square-well interactions, all tuned to possess infinite scattering lengths, and with effective ranges comparable to or larger than the trap size.
+The potentials are renormalized to equivalent, scattering-length preserving low-momentum potentials, $V_{{\rm low}-k}$, with which the particle-particle hole-hole ring diagrams are summed to all orders to yield the ground-state energy $E_0$ of the finite neutron system.
+We find the ratio $E_0/E_0^{\rm free}$ (where $E_0^{\rm free}$ denotes the ground-state energy of the corresponding non-interacting system) to be remarkably independent from variations of the harmonic trap parameter, the number of neutrons, the decimation momentum of $V_{{\rm low}-k}$, and the type and effective range of the unitarity potential.
+Our results support a special virial linear scaling relation of $E_0$.
 Certain properties of Landau's quasi-particles for trapped neutrons at the unitary limit are also discussed.

-{\bf Introduction.} The scenario of ``unitary limit'' was originally formulated by Bertsch in 1999, asking what will be the ground-state properties of a spin-1/2 fermion system with an interaction of zero range and infinite scattering length \cite{Bertsch}.
+{\bf Introduction.} The scenario of ``unitary limit'' was originally formulated by Bertsch in 1999, asking what will be the ground-state properties of a spin-1/2 fermion system with an interaction of infinite scattering length \cite{Bertsch}.
 With impressive advances of cold-atom experimental techniques, such unitary Fermi systems became experimentally accessible at the atomic level, and have attracted intensive attention.
-This limit is also of great interest to nuclear physics, because the $^1S_0$ channels of the realistic nucleon-nucleon potentials all have fairly large scattering lengths, such as -18.97 fm in the meson-theoretic CD-Bonn potential \cite{CDBonn}, and have much smaller interaction ranges.
+This limit is also of great interest to nuclear systems, because the $^1S_0$ scattering lengths of realistic nucleon-nucleon interactions are all fairly large, such as $-$18.97 fm in the CD-Bonn potential~\cite{CDBonn}, in comparison with other length scales in the nuclear system.